Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: Channel Parameter Estimation

 \subsection{Complexity Analysis}

 A brief complexity analysis is conducted.
-Assuming a fixed number of grid points $G$ in each dimension, the channel parameter estimation under \ac{LoS} (Algorithm~\ref{alg:LoS}) has a complexity of $\mathcal{O}(GM + R G^2 M + R^2)=\mathcal{O}(R G^2 M + R^2)$, where the first term denotes the CFO estimation complexity, the second term corresponds the AoD estimation complexity and the third term shows the localization time based on \eqref{eq:loc_gen}.
-When the \ac{LoS} is blocked the ML estimation approach (Algorithm~\ref{alg:NLoS1}) has a complexity of $\mathcal{O}(R G^3 M + R^2)$ which reflects the fact that we need to perform 3-D estimations.
-The low-complexity unstructured estimation approach (Algorithm~\ref{alg:NLoS2}) has a complexity of $\mathcal{O}(GM + R G^2 M + R^2)=\mathcal{O}(R G^2 M + R^2)$, which illustrates that the complexity returns to the level of under \ac{LoS} case with the expense of a reduction in performance which will be demonstrated in Sec.~\ref{sec:results}.
+Assuming a fixed number of grid points $G$ in each dimension, the channel parameter estimation under \ac{LoS} (Algorithm~\ref{alg:LoS}) has a complexity of $\mathcal{O}(GM + R G^2 M + R^2)$, where the first term denotes the CFO estimation complexity, the second term corresponds the AoD estimation complexity and the third term shows the localization time based on \eqref{eq:loc_gen}.
+The NLoS-ML estimation approach has a complexity of $\mathcal{O}(R G^3 M + R^2)$ which reflects the fact that we need to perform 3-D estimations.
+The NLoS-LC has a complexity of $\mathcal{O}(GM + R G^2 M + R^2)$, which illustrates that the complexity returns to the level of under \ac{LoS} case with the expense of a reduction in performance which will be demonstrated in Sec.~\ref{sec:results}.